cgcostume/pubg-maps/README.md

 #### Details on the Map Encoding

 Elevation and normals are packed into 512px x 512px x 32bit tiles.
 The first byte and the fourth byte are the 8bit coefficients of the normal.
 The second and third bytes encode a 16bit elevation/height.
+Moreover, every `.ubulk` tile file encodes the 512x512 tile as well as additional downscaled variations (mipmaps), probably LOD1 and LOD2 with interleaving rows.
+The binary size of each tile file accumulates to: 512px [width] x 512px [height] x 4bytes [1byte per channel] x (1 [lod0] + 0.25 [lod1] + 0.0625 [lod2]) = 1376256bytes = 1.31MiB

 The following paragraphs enumerate the relevant tiles: the first two indices identify the `Heightmap_x#_y#_sharedAssets` group/directory, the following array contains the indices of tiles with normal/elevation data encoded.

 ###### Erangle Stitch Indices